Welcome to Athletics

 The following is a public service announcement created by the athletes from the Cape Coast Conference.
 The student athletes in the Cape Coast Conference pride themselves on sportsmanship and fair play.
 What athletes and spectators do and say during sports events is a reflection on your team, school, community, and most importantly yourself.
 Good Luck and enjoy the event.

 All High School sports tryouts (including dance and cheer) can be found by clicking on the link.
-The district has not made a decision about Middle School Basketball at this point.
 If you would like information concerning a specific sport, please contact the head coach of that sport.
 A list of all of our head coach's contact info can be found by clicking the link below titled "Head Coach Contact List".
 Thank you!